WP-Translations/wpt-custom-mo-file/readme.txt

 == Frequently Asked Questions ==

-= Where can I find WPT Custom Mo File documentation and user guides? =

-For help setting up and configuring WPT Custom Mo File please refer to our [dedicated plugin page](https://wp-translations.pro/plugins/wpt-custom-mo-file/)

 = Can I use .po files? =

 No, not yet.
 Until we implement this feature, we recommend you to use any gettext editor to create your .mo files.
 E.g. [Poedit](https://make.wordpress.org/polyglots/handbook/tools/poedit/)